-According to GlobalData, Zimbabwe is the world’s seventh-largest producer of diamonds, with output of 3,414kct in 2022, down by 19.2% on 2021.
+According to GlobalData, Zimbabwe is the world’s seventh-largest producer of diamonds in 2022, with output down by 19.2% on 2021.
 Over the five years to 2021, production from Zimbabwe increased by a CAGR of 14% and is expected to rise by a CAGR of 3% between 2022 and 2026.
 GlobalData uses proprietary data and analytics to provide a complete picture of this market in its Global Diamond Mining to 2026 report.
 Buy the report here.

 For more detailed analysis of global diamond mining, buy the report here.